View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 Sensitive data is detected and masked when it is ingested into a log group.
 When you set a data protection policy, log events ingested into the log groups before that time are not masked.

-with eventual consistency.
-It might take up to 5 minutes before sensitive data
+consistency.
+It might take up to 5 minutes before sensitive data in existing log

 By default, when a user views a log event that includes masked data, the